 An essential aspect of reproduction is dispersal.
 Especially for plants, with their indeterminate lifestyle, reproduction is of little significance unless there is a potential of dispersing to a new location.
 Dispersal is a significant aspect of sex as well.
 Although the processes of syngamy and meiosis can generate variability even when self-fertilization occurs, it is far more effective in producing variation, the raw material of evolution, if genetically distinct organisms participate.
 For sedentary plants, this requires movement of one individual to another, i.e., dispersal.
 For non-seed plants, dispersal is affected by two dispersal agents, the spore and the sperm.
 Spores have a tremendous dispersal ability because they are small and can be (generally) dispersed by the wind over large distances.
 This is only possible because the living thing inside the spore, the single cell, is extremely ‘life-less’; that is, if one were to observe it, one would see very little biological activity.
 Metabolism is minimal, very few chemical reactions are occurring; it is a very stable structure and is in a state of ‘suspended animation’, the normal functions of life have been suspended temporarily.
 These life functions resume if the spore reaches a habitat that can trigger spore germination, which returns the spore to the animated state.
 In contrast, the other mobile agent of non-seed plants, sperm, are highly animated, they have a very substantial metabolic rate, not just because of their mobility (metabolism is required in order for the flagella to move) but their overall structure, in terms of organization of the membranes and cytosol, is much more typical of living things than that of dormant spores.
 Sperm are consuming stored energy supplies (‘food’) in order to sustain their life functions.
 Since sperm have a very limited ability to acquire food, their lifespan is set by the amount of the stored reserves that they are provisioned with when dispersed.
 The consequence is that sperm do not live very long and do not move very far.

 Seed plants also have two dispersal agents: the seed and pollen.
 Both of them are ‘in suspended animation’ in the same way that spores are.
 This allows both of them to travel substantial distances.
 It is significant that both the seed and the pollen are not single cells, they are partially developed organisms that have begun their development on a ‘parent’ plant, yet have arrested their development and entered a ‘resting stage’ where they can survive adverse conditions and live without any additional resources.
-While producing dormant cells (e.g., spores) are found in diverse groups of organisms, arresting development of a multicellular organism and having it enter a dormant stage is much less common, but it is essential to the development of seeds.
+While the production of dormant cells (e.g., spores) are found in diverse groups of organisms, arresting development of a multicellular organism and having it enter a dormant stage is much less common, but it is essential to the development of seeds.
 Male gametophytes start their development inside the sporophyte plant when microspores are produced and develop into pollen.
 They are then dispersed in a dormant state, only to be revived if they reach the site of a female gametophyte, located on/in a sporophyte plant.
 Here, their development resumes, and they are able to produce a cell that can fertilize the egg.

 Similarly, the new sporophyte generation found in a seed exhibits arrested development.
 After fertilization, the zygote that is produced generally quickly divides and develops into an embryo with a root/shoot axis, root and shoot apical meristems, and one or two leaves that are ‘seed leaves’ = cotyledons.
-Then the development ceases, no cell division or differentiation occurs, in spite of the fact that nutrients are available and environmental conditions are favorable, at least temporarily.
+Then the development ceases, no cell division or differentiation occurs in spite of the fact that nutrients are available and environmental conditions are favorable, at least temporarily.
 The metabolic rate drops to very low levels and the tolerance of the embryo to extremes in temperature, etc., substantially increases.
 In this state, the seed is dispersed, and it only resumes growth and development if conditions favorable to germination are met.

 Seeds contain nutrients, both nutrients that can ‘supply energy’, i.e. materials that can be used in cellular respiration, and nutrients that are building materials for the construction of more plant cells.
 These energy and material supplies are very significant to a young autotroph because ‘it takes money to make money’: in order to feed itself a plant needs structure but the structure isn’t possible without energy and material supplies.
 Provisioning allows an organism to produce a structure that can obtain matter and energy on its own.
 Provisioning is accomplished in spores, but to a lesser extent; they do possess some materials, but the quantities are limited because the spore is generally only a single cell and generally small in size to promote dispersal.